voidVoy7/voidVoy7/README.md

 - 🔭 I’m currently working on Voidal Notes
 - 🌱 I’m currently learning C#
-- 📫 How to reach me: grapejuice5563
+- 📫 How to reach me: Discord: grapejuice5563
 - ⚡ Fun fact: I don't like programming as much as I do hardware :P